ccho-0508/CIS_4360/A1_Blog/blog.md

-# Innovation Insight for Microservices :
+# Thoughts on : Innovation Insight for Microservices by Gartner

 In the section defining microservices, the adjectives 'strongly encapsulated and loosely coupled' reminded me of React's design principle of creating applications with [specialized reusable components](https://reactjs.org/docs/design-principles.html)  so functionality can be added without affecting the entire app.
 I'm new to React, but using it has helped out immensely by keeping my code clean and manageable.